The Riverside Country Park in Lower Rainham offers stunning scenary in Medway.

 I’d like to thank all the participants for making this trip memorable.

-informal visit to Lifeboat Pier in central London, where the crew of RNLI Tower Lifeboat is based.
+We were delighted to welcome the Queen on an informal visit to Lifeboat Pier in central London, where the crew of RNLI Tower Lifeboat is based.
 Her Majesty spent a lot of time talking to the crews of the four Thames stations, as well as RNLI staff and fundraisers.